shrutisharma27/blog/_posts/2021-1-6-AI-Assistant-engages-leads-and-updates-Salesforce-automatically.md

 ## Outcome
 This feature reduces the efforts required to enter the data into salesforce considerably.
 Salesforce remains updated.
 Reports look correct.
 Management is happy.
 Pipeline remains good.
 Conversions remain the focus because sales guys get to focus on responded leads and not cold leads.
 90% of cold leads are worked upon by the assistant, which directly reduces 90% of effort for each salesperson.

-Feel free to [sign-up](https://7targets.ai/sign-up.html?utm_medium=AI-assist-as-SF-user&utm_source=7tsblogs) and give it a try and experience how an AI assistant can reduces your effort.
+Feel free to [sign-up](https://7targets.ai/sign-up.html?utm_medium=AI-assist-as-SF-user&utm_source=7tsblogs) and give it a try and experience how an AI assistant can reduce your effort.